Sustainable Connections Staff

 Derek’s position with the Federal Reserve Bank from 1997 to 1999 involved the management of multiple financial and logistical systems, developing productive interdepartmental working relationships and driving a vision of the Bank's developing role as an industry leader in electronic payments.
 He also had a successful first career in marketing and sales management with Rhone-Poulenc-Rorer.
 He earned a Bachelor of Business Administration degree with honors from the University of Toledo in 1991.

-Derek currently serves on the Waterfront Advisory Group, was a member of the Countywide Affordable Housing Task Force and served six years on the Board of Directors of the Community Food Co-op.
-He hikes, bikes, camps, runs, skis and essentially spends as much time as possible with his daughter Hadley “Lulu” Long, for fun.
+Derek served on the waterfront Advisory Group, was a member of the Countywide Affordable Housing Task Force and served six years on the Board of Directors of the Community Food Co-op.
+Currently he serves on the Board of the Cloud Mountain Farm Center.
+He hikes, bikes, camps, runs, skis and essentially spends as much time as possible with his wife Kate and daughter Hadley "LuLu" Long, for fun.

 Rose Lathrop, Green Building & Smart Growth Manager